athertahir/deep-learning-time-series-forecasting/chapter_12/Lab10.md

 on this problem.
 We can unpack the configuration of the best performing model as follows:

-ˆ Trend: Multiplicative
+- Trend: Multiplicative

-ˆ Damped: False
+- Damped: False

-ˆ Seasonal: None
+- Seasonal: None

-ˆ Seasonal Periods: None
+- Seasonal Periods: None

-ˆ Box-Cox Transform: False
+- Box-Cox Transform: False

-ˆ Remove Bias: False
+- Remove Bias: False

 12.5.
 Case Study 3: Seasonality 219